dxw/playbook/_includes/sections/working-here/your-pay-pension-and-other-benefits.md

 ##### Long term medical treatment

-Regular and open communication with your line manager is important to ensuring we can support you in the best possible way through a period of long term medical treatment (a period of more than 2 weeks).
+Regular and open communication with your line manager is important so we can support you in the best possible way through a period of long term medical treatment (a period of more than 2 weeks).